tldr-pages/tldr/pages/common/transcode.md

 # transcode

-> Suite of command line utilities for transcoding video and audio codecs.
+> Transcode video and audio codecs, and convert between media formats.
-> And converting between formats.

 - Create stabilisation file to be able to remove camera shakes: